 CDN Servers: An Unexpected Source for DDoS Protection

 It may not be immediately obvious, but IT departments may already harbor the tools and platforms they need to mitigate DDoS attacks.
 A Content Delivery Network (CDN), which is typically associated with improving web performance, can in fact help companies keep their websites safe.

 A lot of CDN providers have opted to add a DDoS protection to their solutions.
-CDNs are built to analyse and absorb unusual traffic spikes, these can either be the good kinds like the sort that can appear from marketing promotions and the request will be served, or can be identified as bad which means they can be sent into a blackhole, that is specific scrubbing nodes, and protect the website from a DDoS attack before any damage is done.
+CDNs are built to analyse and absorb unusual traffic spikes, these can either be the good kinds like the sort that can appear from marketing promotions and the request will be served or can be identified as bad if malicious IP addresses on a deny/blacklist are pinpointed, these can be sent into a black hole, that is specific scrubbing nodes, and protect the website from a DDoS attack before any damage is done.

 While this will help against low-level DDoS attacks, it won’t be enough for the majority of others.

 Not all CDNs are created equal

 As the first port of call, a CDN that combines security with the performance of a cloud-based infrastructure can keep a business’ website and web applications secure from hackers and cyber-attacks.

 So, what does a CDN need to mitigate against DDoS attacks and threats to your DNS environment?